Cal Raleigh Player Props: Mariners vs. White Sox

-Cal Raleigh -- .114 average over his past 10 games -- will be in action for the Seattle Mariners against the Chicago White Sox, with Lucas Giolito on the mound, on June 17 at 4:10 PM ET.
+On Sunday, Cal Raleigh (hitting .094 in his past 10 games) and the Seattle Mariners face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the White Sox.
+He had a hitless showing in his previous game (0-for-1) against the White Sox.

 Cal Raleigh Game Info & Props vs. the White Sox